Proteolipids and Protein Lipidation

 7. Other Proteolipids

-N-Acetylation of the primary amine in the ε-position of lysine residues of histone proteins in eukaryotes is a process that leads to neutralization of the position’s positive electrostatic charge in a dynamic mechanism for regulation of chromatin formation and function.
-The acetylated lysine residues interact with a group of proteins, the so-called "readers”, which contain specific acetyl-lysine binding domains and couple acetylation to various down-stream effects including gene transcription.
+N-Acetylation of the primary amine in the ε-position of lysine residues of histone proteins in eukaryotes is a process that leads to neutralization of the position’s positive electrostatic charge in a dynamic mechanism for regulation of chromatin formation and behaviour.
+The acetylated lysine residues interact with a group of proteins, the so-called "readers”, which contain specific acetyl-lysine binding domains and couple acetylation to various down-stream events including gene transcription.
 The reaction is reversible; acetate is added from acetyl-coA by lysine acetyl transferases and removed by lysine deacetylases, while some lysine acetyl transferases can catalyse reaction with other short-chain acyl moieties, including crotonylation, succinylation and propionylation.
 Although the histone proteins, such as the sirtuins, were the first to be identified, it is now recognized that many other proteins are acetylated in this way in both prokaryotes and eukaryotes.
-N‑Terminal acetylation of proteins by specific acetyl transferases can occur, but in contrast this is an irreversible reaction, which determines the subcellular localization for certain proteins and modulates protein-protein interactions that are essential for normal development of bone, blood vessels and other tissues.
+N‑Terminal acetylation of proteins by acetyl transferases can occur, but in contrast this is an irreversible reaction, which determines the subcellular localization for certain proteins and modulates protein-protein interactions for normal development of bone, blood vessels and other tissues.

 N-Butyrylation of lysine residues of proteins has also been observed in plants and animals, and in the latter has been linked to the onset and progression of several diseases, such as cancer and cardiovascular diseases.
-In rice, butyrylation is involved in gene expression and thus in growth, development and metabolism.
+In rice, butyrylation is implicated in gene expression and thus in growth, development and metabolism.

 For practical reasons, the GPI-anchored proteins are discussed elsewhere in these web pages, as are the ceramides and related lipids bound to proteins in skin.
-In yeasts, a covalent conjugate of phosphatidylethanolamine with a protein designated ‘Atg8’ is involved in the process of autophagy (controlled degradation of cellular components) by promoting the formation of membrane vesicles containing the components to be degraded.
+In yeasts, a covalent conjugate of phosphatidylethanolamine with a protein designated ‘Atg8’ is a factor in the process of autophagy (controlled degradation of cellular components) by promoting the formation of membrane vesicles containing the components to be degraded.

 Recommended Reading